AVSystem/developer-zone/docs/Demo_Projects/Tracking_tutorial.md

     anjay start
     ```

 0. Go to the Coiote DM.
-If your device is connected successfully is will be shown as **Registered**.
+If your device is connected successfully its status will change to **Registered**.

     ![nrf - coiote dashboard.png](images/connected_device.png)